-- Production Scientist (0.5 FTE) to contribute to the science validation of DRP and help ensure that Data Release Products are fit for purpose.
-Specifically, the Data Release Production Scientist will: - Oversee UK processing activities, to identify processing problems, off-spec data products, and underperforming processing stages. - Undertake a real-time (that is, during production) assessment of the astronomical validity of the data release processing undertaken at the UK facility. - Coordinate with other Production Scientists (that is, at US and French DFs) regarding data issues that are not specific to UK DRP. - Understand the scientific intent of the processing pipeline and be able to troubleshoot issues with elements of the pipeline configuration. - Processing Scientist (0.5 FTE) to be responsible for the completion of DRP in the UK and ensure the timely delivery of data products to maintain processing momentum.
-The Processing Scientist will be responsible for: - Coordinating the curation of datasets via the Data Butler as well as other required database platforms for DRP. - Monitoring day-to-day progress with the UK contribution to DRP, and measure real-time DRP performance. - Undertaking basic validation of UK processing activities, to identify and coordinate resolution of day-to-day processing problems, off-spec data products, or under-performing processing stages. - To prepare resource estimates and forecasts for IRIS provisioning - To support the QA team by providing suitable sample products and data to enable them to validate UK processing contributions. - To liaise with the Data Wrangler, Workflow Manager and Operations Support to prepare for each new Data Release campaign, confirming software and hardware configurations to be used and to collate feedback from UK pre-Data Release testing and validation activities. - Seeing problems through to resolution. - Data Wrangler (Data Curation Rucio) (1.0 FTE) to configure, operate, and maintain the data-distribution, staging and curation, required for DRP-e.g., using Rucio.
-The Data Wrangler will be responsible for: - Contributing to the overall operation of Rucio across the campaign. - Oversee any bulk-download/ transfer operations and audit location and availability of data assets, in line with campaign requirements. - Configuring UK endpoints and interfaces to Rucio, to allow UK infrastructure to effectively contribute to DRP. - Problem-solving for Rucio workflows and configuration elements. - Liaising with UK (storage and transport) infrastructure providers to enable effective use of Rucio. - Workflow Manager (Workload Management PanDA) (1.0 FTE) to configure, operate, and maintain the (compute) processing workflow, required for DRP.
-It is expected that the processing workflow will be implemented using PanDA.
-The Data Wrangler (WM) will be responsible for:
+- Processing Scientist (0.5 FTE) to be responsible for the completion of DRP in the UK and ensure the timely delivery of data products to maintain processing momentum.
+The Processing Scientist will be responsible for: - Coordinating the curation of datasets via the Data Butler as well as other required database platforms for DRP. - Monitoring day-to-day progress with the UK contribution to DRP and measure real-time DRP performance. - Undertaking basic validation of UK processing activities, to identify and coordinate resolution of day-to-day processing problems, off-spec data products, or under-performing processing stages. - To prepare resource estimates and forecasts for IRIS provisioning - To support the QA team by providing suitable sample products and data to enable them to validate UK processing contributions. - To liaise with the Data Wrangler, Workflow Manager and Operations Support to prepare for each new Data Release campaign, confirming software and hardware configurations to be used and to collate feedback from UK pre-Data Release testing and validation activities.

+The Processing Scientist is responsible for Section 4.3.2, Item 8 and has a role to play in the following activities: Section 4.3.2, Items 1, 2, 4, and 6.

+- Data Wrangler (Data Curation Rucio) (1.0 FTE) to configure, operate, and maintain the data-distribution, staging and curation, required for DRP-e.g., using Rucio.
+The Data Wrangler will be responsible for: - Contributing to the overall operation of Rucio across the campaign.

+- Oversee any bulk-download/ transfer operations and audit location and availability of data assets, in line with campaign requirements. - Configuring UK endpoints and interfaces to Rucio, to allow UK infrastructure to effectively contribute to DRP. - Problem-solving for Rucio workflows and configuration elements. - Liaising with UK (storage and transport) infrastructure providers to enable effective use of Rucio.